Indigo Alpine Guides

 • We have people come on our trips by themselves all the time!
 There’s nothing like travel through remote wilderness to build community.

-• Indigo Alpine Guide trips are most often run by the owner Jack Bynum and his closest and most trusted friends.
+• Indigo Alpine Guide trips are run by the owner Jack and an awesome crew of guides from all over the country.
 All the people who work for IAG have over a decade of experience guiding trips in the most remote places on earth, have wilderness medical training and advanced guiding certifications.
+They are some of the best and most experienced guides you’ll find anywhere.

 • We always encourage folks to purchase trip cancelation insurance in addition to the mandatory medical evacuation insurance.
 We require that you have at least $200,000 in medical evacuation insurance.
 Your insurance policy should cover hazardous sports and we recommend that your policy cover search and rescue.
 Since we cannot confirm each client’s policy individually, it is your responsibility to make sure your policy will cover you while you participate in your activities of choice on the expedition.